 2.1 Unemployment and Stigma

 Take the fact that unemployment is stigmatized.
 Some observations do suggest that stigma does play a role in contributing to the unhappiness associated with unemployment — such as the following three.
 First, retirees are not disproportionately unhappy.
 Second, in one study designed to test the stigma hypothesis, it was found that unemployed individuals enjoyed a boost in life satisfaction upon reaching retirement age, even though (curiously) employed individuals did not .
 Third, if unemployment makes individuals unhappy, then the average happiness levels within societies should be expected to decrease when unemployment rates rises; however, this has been found not to happen .
+Davenport and Kirby would argue that everyone wants a happy retirement, so whether being unemployed before hand or not, wouldn’t or shoudn’t effect this.

 These three observations can’t be explained merely by the hypothesis that people are unhappy when they lack a job.
 They can, however, be explained by the “stigma hypothesis”.
 Take the first two observations: although our society expects that able-bodied, non-elderly adults are employed full-time, this expectation does not hold for individuals past retirement age; “retirees” is a socially-acceptable, non-stigmatized category.
 Additionally, the third observation could be explained by noting that, when the unemployment rate is higher in a region, unemployment becomes more familiar, and thus ceases to bear as much of a stigma.